cljs/api/cljs-api-parser/README.md

 https://github.com/clojure/clojurescript/blob/bf2d2413dcb46b2cec9a00e37af407006634c804/src/cljs/cljs/core.cljs#L3957-L3964
 ```

+These docs are intended to be merged with manually-written docs found in
+`docs/*.cljsdoc` at project root.
+The merging is done in `Gruntfile.js`.

 ## Setup

-We use git submodules to associate our project's commits to commits in the
-clojure & clojurescript repositories.
-Run the following to populate the
-submodule directories appropriately after cloning our project.
+The clojure and clojurescript repos are git submodules that we retrieve with
+the following:

 ```
 git submodule init
 git submodule update
 ```

-If clojure or clojurescript comes out with a new version that we want
-to support with our docs, we go to `code-to-parse/<repo>`, where we
-can run `git pull` and `git checkout` to bring it to a desired version.
+To update the repos, go to `repos/<repo>`, run `git pull` and `git checkout` to

-After making this update, we have to back out of the submodule directories
-by going to the directory of this readme.
-From here, we have to `git add`
+bring it to a desired version.
+Then we have back out to the directory of this readme,
-our update submodules, and `git commit` to save our changes.

-__NOTE__: This allows us to easily update version and generate permanent github
-links for each symbol.
+and commit the change.

 ## Run